mahdanahmad/translator-gator/readme.md

 MAIL_ADDRESS={self-explanatory}
 MAIL_SUBJECT={self-explanatory}

 FB_APP_ID={ID for facebook aplication, needed for fb share}
 ```

 For mail credential, please check __/config/services.php__ file and add the parameter to .env with your credential.
 Please direct the root folder for this project to __/public/__  folder at your web server and ensure that rewrite module is working.
-All front-end library are accessed via cdn, so you don’t have to install anything.
+All front-end library are accessed via CDN, so you don’t have to install anything.

 ## Seeding